Compare ETS

 The use of offset credits is allowed.

-QUANTITATIVE LIMITS: Covered entities can use CCERs generated from projects not covered by the national ETS for up to 5% of their verified emissions.
+QUANTITATIVE LIMITS: Covered entities can use CCERs generated from projects not covered by the National Carbon Market for up to 5% of their verified emissions.

 QUALITATIVE LIMITS: There were no additional project or vintage restrictions.

-Development of the CCER scheme began in 2009 alongside the development of the regional ETS pilots.
-In 2012, the NDRC issued the “Interim Measures for the Management of Voluntary GHG Emissions Reduction Transactions”, which provided guidelines for the issuance of CCERs.
-The registration of CCER projects started in 2015 but the program was suspended in 2017 while regulations were reviewed.
-MEE launched the new CCER system with new methodologies, registry, verifiers and exchange in January 2024.
+In 2012, the National Development and Reform Commission (NDRC) issued the “Interim Measures for the Management of Voluntary GHG Emissions Reduction Transactions”, which provided guidelines for the issuance of CCERs.
+The registration of CCER projects started in 2015, but the program was suspended in 2017 while regulations were reviewed.
+MEE launched the CCER system in 2024 with new methodologies, registry, verifiers, and exchange.

 The National Center for Climate Change Strategy and International Cooperation (NCSC) operates the CCER registry.
 The Beijing Green Exchange is dedicated to CCER trading platforms.